Gyrojet: Design

-The inherent difference between a conventional firearm and a rocket is that the projectile of a conventional firearm builds up to its maximum speed in the barrel of the firearm, then slows down over its trajectory; the rocket continues to accelerate as long as the fuel burns, then continues its flight like an un-powered bullet.
+The inherent difference between a conventional firearm and a rocket is that the projectile of a conventional firearm builds up to its maximum speed in the barrel of the firearm, then slows down over the course of its trajectory; the rocket continues to accelerate as long as the fuel burns, then continues its flight like an unpowered bullet.
 A bullet has maximum kinetic energy at the muzzle; a rocket has maximum kinetic energy immediately after its fuel is expended.
-The burn time for a Gyrojet rocket has been reported as 1/10 of a second by a Bathroom Reader's Institute book and as 0.12 second by "The 'DeathWind' Project".
+The burn time for a Gyrojet rocket has been reported as 1/10 of a second by a Bathroom Reader's Institute book and as 0.12 seconds by "The 'DeathWind' Project".

 A firearm's rifled barrel must be manufactured to high precision and be capable of withstanding extremely high pressures; it is subject to significant wear in use.
 The Gyrojet rocket is fired through a simple straight, smooth-walled tube of no great strength.

 Accuracy is increased by spinning the projectile.
 This is achieved for a bullet by being forced against spiral rifling grooves in the barrel.
 A rocket does not have enough initial energy to allow stabilization this way.
 Spin stabilization of the Gyrojet was provided by angling the four tiny rocket ports rather than by forcing the projectile through a rifled barrel.
 Combustion gases released within the barrel were vented through vent holes in it.
 Spin stabilization is limited in accuracy as a targeting technique by the accuracy with which one can point the launching tube and the accuracy with which the orientation of the projectile is constrained by the tube.
-The technique requires the shooter to have a line of sight to their target.
+The technique requires the shooter to have a line of sight to the target.

-The rocket leaves the barrel with low energy, and accelerates until the fuel is exhausted at about 60 ft, at which point the 180-grain rocket has a velocity of about 1250 ft/s, slightly greater than Mach one, with about twice as much energy as the common .45 ACP round.
-While test figures vary greatly, testers report that there was a sonic crack from some rounds, but only a hissing sound from others, suggesting that the maximum velocity varied from slightly below to slightly above Mach 1.
+The rocket leaves the barrel with low energy and accelerates until the fuel is exhausted at about 60 ft, at which point the 180-grain rocket has a velocity of about 1250 ft/s, slightly greater than Mach 1, with about twice as much energy as the common .45 ACP round.
+While test figures vary greatly, testers report that there was a sonic crack from some rounds but only a hissing sound from others, suggesting that the maximum velocity varied from slightly below to slightly above Mach 1.